comet-toolkit/comet_website/content/home/welcome.md

 <br>

-The **CoMet Toolkit** is an open-source software project to develop Python tools for the handling of error-covariance information in the analysis of measurement data.
+The **CoMet Toolkit** (Community Metrology Toolkit) is an open-source software project to develop Python tools for the handling of error-covariance information in the analysis of measurement data.